 And then they tell us doughy westerners that we don’t get it, should anyone beg to differ.
-And squish all dissent quickly through censorship, because they can in this fleeting age of social networks and flimsy clicks.
-Yet by doing that, our all-knowing magisters risk to end up in their own echochamber populated by yaysayers.
+And squish all dissent quickly through censorship, because they can, in this fleeting age of social networks and flimsy clicks.
+Yet by doing that, our all-knowing magisters risk ending up in their own echo chamber populated by yaysayers.

-Lifa is an outstanding and elaborately crafted show, powerfully made-up with fantasy garb and accoutrements of all couleurs that one can take exception with – or not.
-But the overall picture is of a powerful, extremely forceful and vigorous depiction of their trade of almost hypnotic proportions.
-Deer antlers, human bones and body paint included.
+Lifa is an outstanding and elaborately crafted show, powerfully made-up with fantasy garb and accouterments of all couleurs that one can take exception with – or not.
+But the overall picture is of a powerful, extremely forceful, and vigorous depiction of their trade of almost hypnotic proportions.
+Deer antlers, human bones, and body paint included.
 In other words, the band members are extremely good at what they do and know how to work an audience.

-A lot of the aforementioned credit goes to Maria Franz, whose crystal clear vocals carry a lot of the power Lifa projects.
+A lot of the aforementioned credit goes to Maria Franz whose crystal clear vocals carry a lot of the power Lifa projects.
 Interestingly, she also appeared on Myrkur’s Mareridt on percussion, if my memory serves me right.
-This apart from a few other personal projects that took the backstage in favor of Heilung.
-If my sources are correct, she also had a leading hand writing the majority of the tracks on Lifa.
+This apart from a few other personal projects that took the back burner in favor of Heilung.
+If my sources are correct, she also wrote the majority of the tracks on Lifa.

 Amplified History Heilung call their trade.
 Yet, sometimes it is a bit unclear what exactly the abundant amplifying is all about.
 Their brand of Pagan Folk is however really out there in the arcane without any of the paraphernalia modern times often demand.
 You’ll get a ritual of sorts out of Lifa, not the sensory overload on hurdy-gurdy that other Pagan Folk and Metal bands like to produce.

-Yet again, the album itself is one thing, the life performance quite another.
-I would thus warmly suggest that you go see them once you have the chance; or failing that watch it on YouTube.
+Yet again, the album itself is one thing, the live performance quite another.
+I would thus warmly suggest that you go see them once you have the chance, or failing that watch it on YouTube.
 This is one amazing album that should definitely live in your music collection, even if your usual musical style is quite another.